 - 3 tablespoons miso

-Re-hydrate shiitake mushrooms by placing them in bowl of hot water 1 hour or room temperature water overnight.
+Re-hydrate shiitake mushrooms by placing them in bowl of hot filtered water 1 hour or room temperature filtered water overnight.

 To prepare the mushrooms after soaking, cut the stems off and discard (too hard to eat) and dice the upper portion for the soup.

-Heat oil in a medium pan over medium heat.
+Heat oil or filtered water with onion in a medium pan over medium heat.
 Cook until slightly yellowed.

 Add mushrooms and stir well.